openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Type
      - Details
    * - ``old_time``
-     -
+     - integer
-     - The time in the video that the user chose to go to a different point in the file.
+     - The time in the video, in seconds, at which the user chose to go to a different point in the file.
    * - ``new_time``
-     -
+     - integer
-     - The time in the video that the user selected as the destination point.
+     - The time in the video, in seconds, that the user selected as the destination point.
    * - ``type``
-     -
+     - string
      - The navigational method used to change position within the video.

-.. need types

 ``speed_change_video``
 ------------------------